python-event-sourcery/python-event-sourcery/docs/documentation/docs/recipes/outbox.md

 ## Optional filterer

+!!! warning

+    This feature and/or its API is provisional and will probably change soon.

 Sometimes you want only specific events to be sent.
 You can pass an optional `filterer` argument to `with_outbox`.

 It should be a callable (e.g. a function) that accepts an event instance and returns True if an event should be published.
 False otherwise.